 Cape May: Footsteps at Sunrise

 The technique doesn't work on every image—only certain photographs reveal themselves through this lens.
-During a September 2025 trip to Cape May, New Jersey, I captured numerous sunrise scenes along the beach.
+A few months later, during a September 2025 trip to Cape May, New Jersey, I captured numerous sunrise scenes along the beach.
 This one, with its solitary trail of footsteps leading toward the light, became one of my favorites.
 And it carries a weight beyond aesthetics.

 When I find myself in times of trouble